Chart Color Schemes

 Narrabri Surrounds has shown very soft population growth performance across periods assessed by AreaSearch

-Narrabri Surrounds' population, as per AreaSearch's analysis, is approximately 4,492 as of November 2025.
-This figure indicates a decrease of 124 individuals (2.7%) since the 2021 Census, which reported a population of 4,616 people.
-The change is inferred from the estimated resident population of 4,607 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 0.40 persons per square kilometer.
-Natural growth contributed roughly 76.4% of overall population gains recently.
+Narrabri Surrounds' population is around 4,492 as of Nov 2025.
+This reflects a decrease from its 2021 Census figure of 4,616 people, a change inferred from the ABS's June 2024 estimated resident population of 4,607 and address validation since the Census date.
+The population density is 0.40 persons per square kilometer.
+Natural growth contributed approximately 76.4% of overall population gains recently.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and the latest annual ERP population numbers, Narrabri Surrounds is expected to increase by approximately 278 persons by 2041, reflecting an overall gain of about 8.8% over the 17-year period.
+Based on the latest annual ERP population numbers, Narrabri Surrounds is expected to grow by 278 persons to 2041, reflecting an 8.8% increase over the 17-year period.

 Frequently Asked Questions - Population